ResiSense/ResiSense.github.io/pages/results.md

 </blockquote>

 In this project, we **extract our primer**, which will be used in downstream reactions through **LSDA**.
 This process involves the **nicking and cutting of pSB1C3-KPC-2-surrogate by Nt.BsmAI and HhaI**.
-As illustrated in our [Proof of Concept](/proof-of-concept [TK]), this process is expected to **amplify a 32 nt ssDNA** from the pSB1C3-KPC-2-surrogate plasmid, along with **724 and 534 nt ssDNA** strands as the side products of this LSDA process. *[Figure 2](#figure-2)* shows that our LSDA reaction has successfully generated the 724 and 534 nt ssDNA.
-However, we **cannot detect the 32 nt primer**, potentially due to its smaller size.
+As illustrated in our [Proof of Concept](/proof-of-concept#target-gene-extraction), this process is expected to **amplify a 32nt ssDNA** from the pSB1C3-KPC-2-surrogate plasmid, along with **724 and 534 nt ssDNA** strands as the side products of this LSDA process. *[Figure 2](#figure-2)* shows that our LSDA reaction has successfully generated the 724 and 534 nt ssDNA.
+However, we **cannot detect the 32nt primer**, potentially due to its smaller size.
 To validate this method further, we will combine this reaction with RCA to determine if it can produce a positive RCA result.

 Note that in this preliminary experiment, we performed **45 minutes of digestion**, followed by **incubating with Φ29 for an extra 15 minutes** to **prevent the displaced ssDNA from Φ29 exonuclease activity**.
 However, this two-step reaction is unnecessary in the target gene extraction-RCA coupling since the extracted primer will immediately bind to the RCA template.